openharmony/docs/zh-cn/application-dev/reference/apis-ability-kit/js-apis-app-ability-abilityConstant.md

     onCreate(want: Want, launchParam: AbilityConstant.LaunchParam) {
         if (launchParam.lastExitReason === AbilityConstant.LastExitReason.APP_FREEZE) {
             console.log('The ability has exit last because the ability was not responding.');
         }
+        if (launchParam.lastExitReason === AbilityConstant.LastExitReason.RESOURCE_CONTROL) {
+            console.log('The ability has exit last because the rss control，the lastExitReason is '+  launchParam.lastExitReason + ', the LastExitMessage is ' + launchParam.lastExitMessage);
+        }
     }
 }